 Within 30 days after the arrival in the assigned reception place, an evaluation should be made to see if the individual reception needs of the asylum seeker are met.
 After that, a regular evaluation is made - at least every six months - during the entire stay of the asylum seeker in the reception system.
-The Reception Act allows to change an asylum seeker's reception place if the assigned place turns out to be not adapted to the individual needs.
+427 The Reception Act allows to change an asylum seeker's reception place if the assigned place turns out to be not adapted to the individual needs.
+428

 In two instructions Fedasil enlisted specific criteria which need to be met before a transfer to another more adapted place is made possible.
-The new assigned place can be located both in a collective reception centre or an individual place.
-The request to benefit from transfer can be done either by the asylum seeker
+429 The newly assigned place can be located both in a collective reception centre or an individual place.
+The request to benefit from transfer can be done either by the asylum seeker or by the reception facility in agreement with the asylum seeker, but the actual sending of the request always needs to be done by the reception facility.